qafe/banq-restapi/README.md

     npm install

 # Run
-To start the Banking REST API for BANQ run:
+To start the Banking REST API for BanQ run:

     node banq-restapi.js